Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 10. EC2 Automation

-- Create a shell script
+- Create a shell script per dataset

-- Only then schedule with cron
+rclone sizeandrclone check --size-only - Only then schedule it with cron

 A cron job that has not survived real manual execution is not automation.
 It is roulette.